ahmetozlu/tensorflow_object_counting_api/README.md

 ### Important: Compatibility problems caused by TensorFlow2 version.

 This project developed with TensorFlow 1.5.0 version.
-If you need to run this project with TensorFlow 2.x version, just replace *tensorflow imports* with *tensorflow.compat.v1*, and add *tf.disable_v2_behavior* that's all.
+If you need to run this project with TensorFlow 2.x version, just replace tensorflow imports with tensorflow.compat.v1, and add tf.disable_v2_behavior that's all.

 Instead of this import statement: